NEW YORK (AP) — Whole Foods will stop selling products made using a prison labor program after a protest at one of its stores in Texas.

 The company said the products should be out of its stores by April 2016, if not sooner.
 Whole Foods said it has sold tilapia, trout and goat cheese produced through a Colorado inmate program at some stores since at least 2011.

 Michael Silverman, a Whole Foods spokesman, said the company had sourced the products because the program was a way to "help people get back on their feet and eventually become contributing members of society."

 But he said the company decided to end the practice because some customers were uncomfortable with it.

-Silverman said the tilapia and cheese in question come through Colorado Correctional Industries, a division of Colorado's department of corrections.
+The tilapia, trout and cheese in question come through Colorado Correctional Industries, a division of Colorado's department of corrections.
 On its website, CCI says its mission is to train inmates with skills and work ethics that help them secure employment after release.

 In its 2014 annual report, Colorado Correctional Industries said it employed more than 1,800 inmates, with the goal of doubling the program over the next decade.
 It said more than 80 percent of inmates with at least six months experience remain out of jail a year after release, compared with the national average of 62 percent.

-Whole Foods' sourcing of products through inmate labor has been covered in publications including Fortune, Dissent magazine and Vice.
+Whole Foods' sourcing of products made through inmate labor has been covered in publications including Fortune, Dissent magazine and Vice.

 Follow Candice Choi at www.twitter.com/candicechoi